 (5) On the making of an order under subsection (3)(a) or (b) excising land from a State forest, the excised land ceases to be State forest and becomes Crown land within the meaning of the Land Administration Act 1997.

-[Section 9 inserted by No. 28 of 2015 s.
+[Section 9 inserted: No. 28 of 2015 s.
 12.]

 10A.
 Parliamentary procedure in relation to changes to State forest